Knetic/presilo/src/presilo/CODEGEN.md

 added to the generated type.
 If the language has a standard json/xml hash library, the appropriate hash-to-object method will be created instead.
 If the language only has deserialization _libraries_, then no assumptions will be made, and no code generated.

+Doc comments
+====

+The "description" field is directly used to generate doc comments in the most universal fashion for the target language.